CDCgov/prime-reportstream/prime-router/docs/getting-started/faster-development.md

 1. Add `sftp` to your hosts file to point to localhost or 127.0.0.1.
 Alternatively, you can change all the host references of sftp to locahost in the organizations.yml file.
 1. The following commands start the database and other services needed by the Azure functions.
-This is a one time procedure and only needs to be run at workstation startup:
+This is a one time procedure and only needs to be run at workstation startup or when you perform a clean:

 ```bash
 docker-compose -f docker-compose.build.yml up --detach